One of my most popular posts on Write Change Grow is titled – Does it Feel Like Everyone is Moving Forward – Except You?

-While timing may have a lot to do with people being promoted over you, there may be other factors to consider.
+While the timing may have a lot to do with people being promoted over you, there may be other factors to consider.
 For starters are you taking risks?
 By taking risks, I mean putting your hand up for special projects or taking a secondment to another area or generally doing work that gets you out of your comfort zone.

-Then of course there is the office politics side of things.
-Yep the person who gets promoted might be the one who sucks up to the boss or pretends to be someone they are not.
+Then, of course, there is the office politics side of things.
+Yep, the person who gets promoted might be the one who sucks up to the boss or pretends to be someone they are not.
 It could be the person who shows one face to the senior management and a completely different (usually unpleasant) one to the staff.
 The person being promoted could be the one who flat-out lies a lot of the time.
 I would love to believe that these people don’t get ahead but let’s get real, they do.
 You have probably seen this yourself.

 The thing is you don’t want to be that person.
 That’s not the way to get your promotion.
 You will get your promotion based on skills, hard work, integrity and being brilliant at your job.

-If your particular company is so toxic that only the first option is an option, they perhaps it’s time to look for a company that’s a better fit and a better place to work.
+If your particular company is so toxic that only the first option is an option, then perhaps it’s time to look for a company that’s a better fit and a better place to work.